rastersoft/cronopete/README.md

 ## BUILDING CRONOPETE

-To build Cronopete, you need to install CMAKE or Ninja, Vala-0.30 and Gtk 3.10
+To build Cronopete, you need to install CMAKE or Ninja, Vala-0.30 or later, and Gtk 3.10 or later.

 Now, type